Our application policy

 -

 Online application forms require organisations to set out the details of their proposal.
 How have you identified the need; who will benefit from your activities; how will you make a difference and how will you measure and monitor the outcomes of the project?
-You’ll need to provide a breakdown of your budget and indicate how you’ll meet match funding requirements.
+You’ll need to provide a breakdown of your budget and, for Capital Grants Programme, indicate how you’ll meet match funding requirements.

 You’ll also need to supply the following information as part of the application form: